rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

 As a node operator, the CLI is your primary tool for interacting with Rocket Pool.
 You will use it to create new minipools, check on the status of everything, claim periodic RPL rewards, exit and withdraw from your minipools when you're ready, and a host of other activities.

-Once you've finished syncing the ETH1 and ETH2 chains, all of the commands will be available for you to use.
+Once you've finished syncing the Execution (ETH1) and Beacon (ETH2) chains, all of the commands will be available for you to use.
 In this section, we'll go over a brief tour of some of the more common ones and some other tricks that the CLI can do.